snowyu/get-contributors.js/README.md

   -a, --ask             whether ask the user to input it if can not find the github user name, Default: yes
                         --no-ask to disable it.
   -t, --template        The template for the template format.
 It supports the simple template and
-                        the complex template. the complex template has three part, head template, body template and tail template, the head and tail could be ignore. (you should define this in configuration
+                        the complex template. the complex template has three parts, head template, body template and tail template, the head and tail could be ignore. (you should define this in the configuration file only)
-                        file only)
                         Default:
                         <% _.forEach(contributors, function(contributor) {
                              var item = contributor.name